Beeger98/Abgabe_NumberParser/Readme.md

 - Fixed height: 4 lines per “row” of digits (configurable via `LineHeight`).
 - Each character is an ASCII glyph inside a box of width ≥ 1 columns.
 - Separation: ensure at least one completely blank column between digits so the segmenter can split them.
-- Trailing spaces matter for exact matching in the reference detector.

 ### Supported digits (1–5)